Introduction

 You should see confirmation on the screen once it’s delivered.

-• If your device is connected to the Meshtastic app
+If your device is connected to the Meshtastic app, you can send a message using your iPhone or Android phone.

 If nearby devices are part of the mesh, your message may automatically hop through them to reach devices further away.